DataStax-Examples/sample-app-template/README.md

 Follow the instructions below to get started.

 <!---
-Modify this section as needed, however always include the Astra setup parts
+Modify this section as needed, however always include the Astra DB setup parts
 --->
 ## Prerequisites
 Let's do some initial setup by creating a serverless(!) database.